idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 {%include blob_image.html src="blog/career-convo.png" %}

-### How do you have a difficult converastion
+### How do you have a difficult conversation

 From Simon Sinek, a great script:

 - I need to have a difficult conversation
-- Afraid to have this conversation,
+- I'm afraid to have this conversation,
-- afraid to say something wrong, and accidentally trigger someone
+- I'm afraid to say something wrong, and accidentally trigger someone
-- I know having this conversation is more important then my fears against it
+- I know having this conversation is more important than my fears against it
 - Please work with me to struggle through this.
 - Because want us to tackle this subject